cmu-argus-1/GSW-frontend/README.md

 ## Using the Website

 1. Choose the type of data (imu/sun/battery) and date range of data.
-2. Click "Fetch Data" (NOTE: Click this every time you change the parameters, the displays do not update automatically).
+2. Click "Fetch Data" (NOTE: Click this every time you change the parameters—the displays do not update automatically).